dortmans/ros_examples/teleop/README.md

 # teleop

-Teleop example using joystick.
+Teleop using a gamepad.

-Works for Microsoft Xbox 360 Wired joystick or compatible, like Logitech F310 (used in XInput Mode).
+Works for Microsoft Xbox 360 (wired) gamepad or compatible, like Logitech F310 (used in XInput Mode).

 ## Installation